learn-co-students/SENG-LIVE-031422-phase-3/05_intro_to_activerecord/demo/README.md

 end
 ```
 - do we need to add an id column or is it added for us?
-  - ActiveRecord will create your id column (primary key) for you.
-No need to add it to the migration

 ### When would we need to migrate a database?
 - add a column/rename a column/add a new table
 - whenever we're changing the database structure
-- migrating the database to a new version of the schema

 ### How do we run a migration?